 October 27-31 – Planning Ahead

-- Keep children healthy in the face of a changing climates, natural disasters, and other emergency situations by preparing now for future challenges.
+- Keep children healthy in the face of a extreme weather events, natural disasters, and other emergency situations by preparing now for future challenges.

 Sign up for the President’s Task Force email list to get access to more children’s environmental health and children’s safety information and resources.